PLCnext/IIoT_Library/README.md

    * Subscribing.
    * Running - receiving messages, and waiting for the Run signal to disappear.
    * Unsubscribing - waiting for the unsubscription to complete.

-### Using SSL

-The example can be adjusted to use an SSL connection using the following steps:

-1. Download the server certificate for the Mosquitto test broker (in PEM format) from [test.mosquitto.org](https://test.mosquitto.org/).

-1. Copy the server certificate to the PLC.
-Take note of the full path to the server certificate, e.g. `/opt/plcnext/mosquitto.org.crt`

-1. Change the value of the SERVER_ADDRESS variable to the following: `ssl://5.196.95.208:8883`

-1. In the code, before calling the Connect method, set the following values:
-   * connOpts.xUseSslOptions := TRUE
-   * connOpts.udtSsl.strTrustStore := `/opt/plcnext/mosquitto.org.crt` (* the full path to the server certificate on the PLC *)
-   * connOpts.udtSsl.xEnableServerCertAuth := TRUE

-1. Write and start the project.

-The client will now use SSL to connect and communicate with the MQTT broker.